bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 _Listing 1_

 This entire process can be shortened using the `with` statement. _Listing 2_ shows how to write that.
-As already said before keep in mind that by opening the “helloworld.txt” file this way will either create if it does not exist yet or completely overwritten, otherwise.
+As already said before keep in mind that by opening the “helloworld.txt " file this way will either create if it does not exist yet or completely overwritten, otherwise.

 with open('helloworld.txt', 'w') as filehandle:
  filehandle.write('Hello, world!\\n')